fujifilmfan/syntax-notes/javascript/js/jsAsyncAwait.md

 `async` functions return a promise, so we can use `.then()` and `.catch`.

-three types of returns:
+Three types of returns:

 * If there’s nothing returned from the function, it will return a promise with a resolved value of undefined
 * If there’s a non-promise value returned from the function, it will return a promise resolved to that value
 * If a promise is returned from the function, it will simply return that promise

-example of a non-promise value returned:
+Example of a non-promise value returned:
 ```javascript
 async function fivePromise() {
   return 5;